gerbless/react-tutorial/gulp/readme.md

 gulp.task('default', ['task-a', 'task-b', 'task-c']);
 ````

-However, these tasks are being executed in parallel, so you must be careful if you do not want to have unexpected behaviours.
+However, these tasks are being executed in parallel, so you must be careful if you do not want to have unexpected behaviors.

 Then, to execute your default task, just run this